mojtaba-eshghie/Raven/README.md

-#  Emprical Analysis of Smart Contract Invariants
+#   Failysis: Failure Analysis of Ethereum Transctions at a Large Scale